raganwald/raganwald.github.com/_posts/2019-09-21-regular-expressions.md

     recognized-->[*]
 </div>

 It recognizes exactly one space.
 Let's start by making it recognize zero or one spaces.
-It's easy, we just make its start state an accepting state:
+It's easy, we just make its start state another accepting state:

 <div class="mermaid">
   stateDiagram